Blue Mist (Ageratum)

 Trail Guide

-As you walk through the garden, see how many different plants you can find and imagine how these plants might be used by animals living in this ecotone.
+Begin your walk at the Lagoon Trail kiosk sign.
+As you walk along the trail, see how many different kinds of plants you can find, and imagine how each might be used by animals living in and visiting this ecotone.

-We hope your walk in the garden is both fun and educational as you discover some of the secrets of an ecotone.
 Please continue to protect our unique natural environment.
-Join as a member of the Conservancy of Southwest Florida, tell others about us, make a donation or become a volunteer.
+Join as a member of the Conservancy of Southwest Florida, tell others about us, make a donation and/or become a volunteer.

 Bahama Cassia